FOODS TO AVOID IF YOUR BABY HAS COLIC OR WIND

 Specific fruits - such as apricots, rhubarb, prunes, melons, and peaches can cause a flare-up of colic for your baby, so avoid these fruits where possible if you have a baby that is sensitive to wind.

-The Breastfeeding Tea Co have pregnancy and breastfeeding safe teas that are formulated by a naturopath with natural and calming in gradients to help relieve wind for babies experiencing colic.
+The Breastfeeding Tea Co have a Colic Tea which has been formulated by a naturopath with natural and calming in gradients to help relieve wind for babies experiencing colic.
 Check out the colic tea here or the website for more info.

 It’s recommended to manage your diet by avoiding foods in your diet that increase the issues a baby can have through your breastmilk.
 Record what you’re eating each day in a log and monitor how fussy your baby is to get an idea of what foods might be causing the upset in the tummy.